The entries for people & families with the surname Morton are gathered together in this SideTrack.

 Probate records show that he left a personal estate valued at £397 16/1d.

-The family lived at Heath Crescent, Halifax [where Florence
+They lived at Heath Crescent, Halifax [where Florence Amy died 1949]

 He is remembered in the Halifax Town Hall Books of Remembrance